-With 59,000 customers being supplied across 19 fuel depots, Fuels operates in markets that are large and robust and, as a business, it has consistently proved it can effectively manage the volatility in oil prices.
-The industry remains highly fragmented, with many small operators, which we believe provides an opportunity for NWF to increase market share.
+With 63,000 customers (2018: 59,000) being supplied across 20 fuel depots in the year (2018: 19), Fuels operates in markets that are large and robust and, as a business, it has consistently proved it can effectively manage the volatility in oil prices.
+The industry remains highly fragmented, with many small operators, which we continue to believe provides an opportunity for NWF to further increase market share.